-This is a guest post from Kyntra of Married With Fernweh, with added content by Two Drifters.
+The following is a guest post from Kyntra of Married With Fernweh, with added content by Two Drifters.

-Stroll down the streets of this colorful island, looking at the different options to buy lace made here.
-We took the vaporetto here and there wasn’t much to eat or do, but just walking around is mesmerizing.
-There aren’t a lot of people in Burano like there is in Venice or Murano and it being free from crowds made our experience much more lovely.
-It is only a 30 minute ride on the vaporetto, but make sure to check the time so you can get back before they stop running.
+The best part of this colorful island is strolling down the streets, looking at all of the lace made here.
+We took the vaporetto to Burano, and while there wasn’t much to eat or do, just walking around is mesmerizing.
+There are far fewer people in Burano than in Venice or Murano, and this freedom from crowds made our experience much lovelier.

 Share a Meal

 Sharing a meal has always been a way of bringing people together.
-Having wine, pasta, and dessert in Venice amongst the most beautiful buildings, being serenaded is a very romantic experience.
+Having wine, pasta, and dessert in Venice, while being serenaded among the most beautiful buildings, is a very romantic experience.
 Try the lunch buffet at Taverna al Remer or Alle Testiere for delicious seafood!

-The most romantic thing to do in Venice is to visit Piazza San Marco at night and listen to the performers at the restaurants in the square.
-There are multiple restaurants with performers and they take turns playing music, so it is not overwhelming with many different sounds.
+The most romantic thing to do in Venice is visiting Piazza San Marco at night and listening to the performers at restaurants in the square.
+There are multiple establishments with performers, and they take turns playing music, so listeners are not overwhelmed by many different sounds.
 Dance in the moonlight to the string quartet–you will not be the only couple doing so.
-This was my favorite ending to wonderfully romantic day in Venice.
+This was a perfect ending to our wonderfully romantic day in Venice.